Asteroid mining: The 1970s

 In 1969, the Apollo 11 Moon Landing spurred a wave of scientific interest in human space activity far beyond the Earth's orbit.
-As the decade continued, increasing academic interest surrounded the topic of asteroid mining.
+In the following decade, increasing academic interest surrounded the topic of asteroid mining.
 A sizeable portion of serious academic consideration was aimed at mining asteroids located closer to Earth than the main asteroid belt.
 In particular, the asteroid groups Apollo and Amor were considered.
 These groups were chosen not only because of their proximity to Earth but also because many at the time thought they were rich in raw materials that could be refined.

 Despite the wave of interest, many in the space science community were aware of how little was known about asteroids and encouraged a more gradual and systematic approach to asteroid mining.

 The 1980s

 Academic interest in asteroid mining continued into the 1980s.
 The idea of targeting the Apollo and Amor asteroid groups still had some popularity.
 However, by the late 1980s, the interest in the Apollo and Amor asteroid groups was being replaced with interest in the moons of Mars, Phobos and Deimos.

 Governmental organizations and space agencies, such as NASA, begin to formulate ideas of how to process materials in space and what to do with the materials that are hypothetically gathered from space.